johnstevenson/jsonrpc/README.md

 <?php
 $client = new JsonRpc\Client($url);
 ```
 Next you send your request by using the `$client->call` function.
-This takes the name of the method you want to invoke on the server and its parameters.
-The only tricky bit here is remembering to put the parameters into an array, similar to the native `call_user_func`.
+This takes the name of the method you want to invoke on the server and its parameters, if it requires any.
+The only tricky bit here is remembering to put the parameters into an array, similar to PHP's `call_user_func_array` function.

 ```php
 <?php